Fridge.com Logo

 1. Size and Capacity: Peek inside to check how much stuff it can hold.
 If it’s on the smaller side, you might wanna go with sleek cans or petite bottles to fit more in.

 2. Temperature Control: Every drink has its sweet spot when it comes to chilliness.
 Keep your brew at the right temp for max flavor.
 Want more tips?
-Check out our article on how cool your fridge should be here.
+Check out our article on how cool your fridge should be at what temperature should a fridge be?.

 3. Shelf Tactics: Think about what goes where.
 Pop drinks up top for easy grabs and save the lower shelves for snacks that require a little more digging.